Overview of: Penicillin clearance model project

 Requirements for project report

 You must work in a group of 3 or 4.
 Your group's project report must be no longer than three pages typed (10-12 point font, 1 inch margins), with original computer-generated graphs.
-Please turn in your group's printed report, stapled in the upper left corner, in class on the date it is due (late submissions and/or electronic submissions will not be accepted).
+Please turn in your group's report using Gradescope.

 Your report needs to contain the following sections:

 Background: Give a short description of penicillin clearance.
 Include the role of the kidneys and the word model that you used as a basis of the mathematical model.
 (No math in this section.)

 The model: Describe the discrete dynamical system model you used to model the penicillin clearance.
 Be sure to clearly define all the notation used and identify any parameters.
 Remember a dynamical system model must always specify initial conditions.